 If you don’t take the RMD on an inherited Roth IRA, you’ll have to pay a 25% penalty on the amount you didn’t withdraw.
 You could lower this to 10% if you rectify the problem within two years, though.
 There are a few things that affect your RMD, including when the owner died, at what age the owner died and your relationship with the owner.

-How Roth IRA RMD Rules Changed in 2023
+Roth IRA RMD Rules for Spouses

 Bottom Line